nimroddanielmaayan/chrome-extensions/notes.md

 - Some to request information, we have the method `chrome.tabs.query` and for creating new tabs we have the method `chrome.tabs.create`

+- It's also possible to perform actions on the currently active tab

 ### Content Scripts

 - Content scripts are yet another environment that exists in Chrome extensions.